knela96/Mercury-Engine/Game/README.md

   - Mouse Wheel to zoom in and zoom out
   - Alt+Left Click to rotate
   - Alt+Wheel Click to desplace camera
+## Transforms
+  -Each game objects have local and global transforms -Inspector showing each component properties of selected game object

+## Camera
+  -Object camera
+  -Modificable field of view
+  -Camera culling
+## Scene window
+  -Resizable game window modifying the aspect ratio

+##Game objects
+  -Have AABB

+## Scene
+  -Scene can load and save

 # LICENSE